Division of Student Affairs

 Location: Carmichael Student Center, Room 255

-The mission of International Student Programs is to provide international students with leadership, advocacy, guidance, out-of-class support, and personalized assistance during their academic career at Kennesaw State University (KSU).
-International Student Programs exposes international students to social, intercultural contacts, and helpful resources at KSU and the United States as a whole.
-Through intentional assistance, services, and programs, students are aided in the achievement of their personal and academic goals.
+The mission of the Office of International Student Retention Services (ISRS) is to provide international students with leadership, advocacy, guidance, out-of-class support, and personalized assistance during their academic career at Kennesaw State University (KSU).
+ISRS exposes international students to social, intercultural contacts, and helpful resources at KSU and the United States as a whole.
+Through ISRS's intentional assistance, services, and programs, students are aided in the achievement of their personal and academic goals.
 Programs and services include workshops and seminars, one-on-one cross-cultural advising, membership in the International Student Association, orientation programs, peer leader and mentorship program, tutoring services, immigration advising, and the Global Village.

 The Global Village Resource Center creates out-of-class opportunities for American and international students to interact with one another in an environment that fosters global learning, social and interpersonal relationships, intercultural communication and awareness, and shared academic connections beyond the classroom.
 The Global Village provides a gathering place for internationally focused activities, tutoring, discussions, and exhibits.
 The Global Village also offers student computers, a resource library, study tables, kitchenette, satellite TV for cultural and international programs, and programming space for student events.

 Multicultural Student Retention Services caters to the domestic multicultural student population at Kennesaw State University.
 MSRS offers a variety of leadership and programming opportunities through student led-initiatives such as the Multicultural Programming Board.
 Under the umbrella of MSRS, there are a number of programs, services and activities that focus on the academic, social, and career development of students of color.
 MSRS also offers mentoring opportunities for students of color through the KSU PEOPLE mentoring program.